Back to Birmingham, 2023

 Age 12 in 1963

 In 1963, Olivia kept a diary.
-Reading it 60 years later and reflecting on her life experiences, she is humbled by the stories of other Kids from 1963.
+Reading it 60 years later and reflecting on her life experiences, she is humbled.

 In 1983, as a reporter for The Birmingham News, I wrote several stories looking back at the events of 1963.
 I worked with other reporters to track down many of the school children who had heeded Dr. Martin Luther King’s call to march in downtown Birmingham.
 Most of them, like Bernita Roberson Sawyer, had been jailed.
 She was 14 at the time, not much older than me, and had spent five days in jail.
 They described what it was like to be in jail as children and recalled how those events had shaped their lives as adults.
 In June, I wrote a 20-year retrospective on Gov. George Wallace’s “stand in the schoolhouse door” at the University of Alabama.
 Most of the key figures of that day were still alive, including Deputy U.S. Attorney General Nicholas Katzenbach, who was still angry 20 years later about being made to stand in the sweltering sun while Wallace made his stand in the shade.
 Then in September, 20 years after the bombing of the Sixteenth Street Baptist Church that killed four little girls, I had a front page interview with Chris McNair, the father of one of those girls, Denise.
 Still bitter about her loss, he talked about making sure her much younger sisters knew the truth of that day.
 These stories, written in 1983, came on the heels of a broader effort in 1979 by The Birmingham News to examine race relations in Alabama through an award-winning series.
 We travelled much of Alabama interviewing ordinary and extraordinary people.
 We wanted to know what had changed…..